vincora/vite-project/README.md

 ## Usage

-**Currency Converter**: Navigate to the "Converter" page, enter a query in the format "15 USD in RUB", and click "Convert".
+- **Currency Converter**: Navigate to the "Converter" page, enter a query in the format "15 USD in RUB", and click "Calculate".

-**Current Exchange Rates**: Visit the "Exchange Rates" page to view current rates based on your selected base currency, change base currency if needed.
+- **Current Exchange Rates**: Visit the "Exchange Rates" page to view current rates based on your selected base currency, change base currency if needed.